Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ### Proxy keys store

 Proxy keys can be used to sign transactions with a different key than the one used to sign the block.
-Proxy keys are generated by the Signer Service and authorized by the validator key.
-Each module can have their own proxy keys, that can be BLS or ECDSA.
+Proxy keys are generated by the Signer service and authorized by the validator key.
+Each module can have its own proxy keys, which can be BLS or ECDSA.

 To persist proxy keys across restarts, you must enable the proxy store in the config file.
 There are 2 options for this: